PrincetonUniversity/hpc_beginning_workshop/src/util/index.md

 ### `COMMAND  < file `

 This takes a file and pushes it to a command.
-Many commands take file arguments and shorthand this, but yo can always do it expressly.
+Many commands take file arguments and shorthand this, but you can always do it expressly.

 ### Complex redirects